AlessandroPerazzetta/proxmox-temperature-stats/README.md

     `vi /usr/share/perl5/PVE/API2/Nodes.pm`

-    Next, you can press F6 to search for my $dinfo and press Enter
+    Next, you can search for my $dinfo and press Enter

     The code should look like this: